vuestorefront/shopware-pwa/docs/landing/resources/troubleshooting.md

----
-sidebar: auto
----

-# Troubleshooting
+# FAQ & Troubleshooting

 ## Issues caused by incorrect configuration.

 ### Issue: [ERROR] Problem with fetching CMS data: ` Path `` could no be resolved. `

-- Make sure you have followed [CHEATSHEET.md](./CHEATSHEET.md), especially [Shopware setup](./CHEATSHEET.md#shopware-setup).\*
+- Make sure you have followed the instructions in our [Cheatsheet](./cheatsheet.html), especially [Shopware setup](./cheatsheet.html#shopware-setup).\*
-- Ensure you have configured `shopware-pwa` application by setting the right values described in [this step](./CHEATSHEET.md#running-shopware-pwa-on-custom-shopware-instance).
+- Ensure you have configured `shopware-pwa` application by setting the right values described in [this step](./cheatsheet.html#running-shopware-pwa-on-custom-shopware-instance).
   It's crucial to have the right `shopwareAccessToken` in the _shopware-pwa.config.js_ file. \
   It should be taken from **`storefront`** Sales Channel type - **NOT** a `headless` one.